Flora72/july-2025-final-project-and-deployment-Flora72/README.personal.md

   Practiced semantic HTML, responsive CSS, and soft JavaScript interactions.
 Structured a multipage site with intentional navigation and emotional pacing.

 - **Emotional Design**
   Explored how typography, color, and layout can evoke softness and safety.
-Every element—from the purple flower favicon to the tribute form—was chosen with care.
+Every element, from the purple flower favicon to the tribute form was chosen with care.

 - **Deployment Confidence**
-  Successfully deployed via [GitHub Pages / Netlify / Vercel] *(choose one)*, ensuring accessibility and polish.
+  Successfully deployed via [GitHub Pages] ensuring accessibility and polish.

 ## Live Site